OpenEvalProject/evals/manuscripts/elife-86260/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/86260/elife-86260-fig4-v2.jpg)

 **Figure 4.:** (A) Representative Western blotting of PFKFB3 and PFKFB4 in AMIECs and human coronary artery endothelial cells (HCAECs) (Figure 4—source data 1 ).
 (B) Quantification of band intensities for PFKFB3 and PFKFB4 in triplicate western blotting experiments, normalized to β-actin band intensities.
 Values are mean ± SD (n=3).
 (C) Representative Western blotting for glucose-6-phosphate dehydrogenase (G6PD) in AMIECs and HCAECs (Figure 4—source data 2).
 (D) Quantification of band intensities for G6PD in triplicate Western blotting experiments, normalized to β-actin band intensities.
 (E) G6PD enzyme activities normalized to intracellular protein content (n=3).
 (F) Reactive oxygen species (ROS) levels are determined by flow cytometry.
 Results are expressed as the mean fluorescent intensity.
 (G) Total intracellular reduced glutathione content.
 Values are normalized to cellular protein concentration.
 Error bars represent mean ± SD (n=3).
-For all experiments, Student’s t-test significance values were calculated for AMIECs vs. HCAECs: *p≤0.05 **p≤0.01, and ***p≤0.001.Figure 4—source data 1.Figure 4—source data 2.
+For all experiments, Student’s t-test significance values were calculated for AMIECs vs. HCAECs: *p≤0.05 **p≤0.01, and ***p≤0.001.

 We also determined PFKFB4 protein levels, finding significantly higher levels of expression in AMIECs compared to control cells (Figure 4A and B).
 Low levels of PFKFB3 expression coupled with high levels of PFKFB4 expression in AMI patient-derived cells predict a redirection of glucose-6-phosphate (G6P) towards the PPP.
 As a consequence, we would expect (1) increased production of NADPH-reducing equivalents through the oxidative branch of the PPP (Dasgupta et al., 2018; Ros et al., 2017) and (2) increased production of ribose-5-phosphate through the non-oxidative branch, for de novo synthesis of nucleotides as well as acetyl-CoA carboxylase 1 activation and lipogenesis (by inhibiting activation of liver kinase B1/AMPK signaling).
 The NADPH-reducing equivalents produced through the non-oxidative branch afford the maintenance of redox homeostasis by scavenging ROS (Benito et al., 2017; Li et al., 2014; Sun et al., 2017; Xia et al., 2017).
 The nucleotides supplied through the non-oxidative branch of the PPP can be used for DNA synthesis in proliferating cells, and also in DNA damage repair (Bester et al., 2011).